Oak Island artifact collection

 Clay Pipe Stem with "O" Inscription

-Clay Pipe Stem with "O" Inscription — Colonial Artifact found at Island General, Oak Island, Nova Scotia.
-Dated: 17th-18th century
+Clay Pipe Stem with "O" Inscription — Colonial Artifact found at Oak Island, Oak Island, Nova Scotia.
+Dated: 17th-18th century (English pipe-maker mark era; specific maker not yet identified)

 Photo: The HISTORY Channel